ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-re, and the bomb’s bursting in air
+e, and the bomb’s bursting in air
 Gave proof through the night that our flag was still there­
 O, say, does the star-spangled banner yet wave
 O&#x27;er the land of the free and the home of the brave!